Kartik2605/Kartik2605.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a final year dual degree student at IIT Madras, pursuing an integrated program in Computational Engineering.
-My primary research interests lie in computational methods for turbulence physics and optimisation problems, with a strong focus on their applications to real-world engineering challenges.
-I am passionate about data-driven and hybrid methodologies that combine deep learning with traditional models to advance solutions in this domain.
+My primary research interests lie in high-fidelity simulation methods for turbulence physics, with a strong focus on their applications to real-world engineering challenges.
+I am also very excited about data-driven hybrid methodologies that combine deep learning with traditional models to advance solutions in this domain.
 I have worked on in-house CFD codes, implementations based on LBM, FNPT-RANS coupled solver.
 I have also co-founded a student team at IIT Madras that designs and builds solar-powered car, representing India in international competitions such as the World Solar Challenge.